 Documentation by Philip Maisel, Miles Mattison, and Jenny Edwards

-Thank you to Dad, Rebecca, Rose, and Alex.
+Thank you to my mom, who talked with me about flowers til the very end.
+Thank you to Dad, Rebecca, and Rose.
 Thank you Edward and Amy.
 Thank you Charlie and Charlie and Miles and Thea.
-Thank you to my big family of family and friends, this was a long ride for everyone around me.
+Thank you to my big family of family and friends, this was a long slow ride for everyone around me.